finvu/finvu-rebit-aa-jws/README.md

 ### Method 2 - Send content in the http body, send signature in http header:

-In this method, the content is sent as is in the body of the http message, and the signature us sent separately in customized http header of the same message.
+In this method, the content is sent as is in the body of the http message, and the signature is sent separately in customized http header of the same message.

 Open banking uses x-jws-signature as the http header to set the signature.